 Pee Wee is a 2008 Pitzer bred gelding, he came in in April 2016 for a tune up and work on his ground manners.
 After a week of ground work, we were on and getting him tuned up for his owner.
 This gelding didn't know much so we have started at the beginning and he's going good now.
 Rides down the road on a relaxed rein, in a straight line with no issues.

 Curly is a 2013 APHA mare.
-She came in April 9, 2016 to get started under saddle and a solid foundation put on her.
+She came in April 2016 to get started under saddle and a solid foundation put on her.
 Curly is a very well put together horse and picks things up fast.
 We did some ground work on her before swinging a leg over it, like always it has paid off.
 Despite Curly bucking to start off with, she is advancing every day.
 She still crow hops when we lope her for a few strides but she is coming around.
 Gives, bends, flexs all very nicely; going off leg, seat, and voice cues well; nothing has spooked this mare yet, goes down the road and through the pastures well.
-Looking forward to continuing her training and finish getting a good handle on her for her owner.
+Curly is a big sweetheart and fun to train.

 Frosty is a 2013 AQHA filly that came to us March 2016 for a tune up.
 She is a watchy little mare but is patient and kind, really wants to please and learn new things.
 She was started good as a 2 year old and retained most of it.
 We had a few things to work on before Jo swung a leg over her but she's a fast learner.
 Frosty was only with us for a month and she needed more work but her owner had a nice trainer close by to continue her training.